 First words, first steps, first days at school – there are a lot of moments we never want to miss as parents.
 Of course, there are also a few moments we could do without… Children often act out when they’re introduced to new environments because they feel scared or anxious.
 Dental offices, in particular, seem to affect children the most adversely.
 Many people attribute this fear to the sound of drills or the negative portrayal of dentists on TV.
 Whatever the reason may be, having temperamental children at the dentist’s office can be uncomfortable for everyone involved.
 Luckily, with a little foresight and preparation, it is possible to avoid these situations!
-At Kids Healthy Teeth, we’ve compiled a few tips to make our patients’ and their families’ visits to the office as fun and effortless as possible.
+At Kids Healthy Teeth, we’ve compiled a few tips to make our patient’s and their family’s visits to the office as fun and effortless as possible.

 1. Show, don’t tell!

 Take your child to one of your dentist appointments!
 When they see how calm and collected mommy/daddy is, they will mimic your behavior.
 They will also understand that nothing bad will happen.

 2. Make expectations clear.

 Let your child know early on what they can expect.
 Tell them when and where the appointment is going to be, so they aren’t caught off guard.
 Anxiety often stems from confusion and fear of the unknown.
 As you explain what will happen, also let your child know how you expect them to act.
 No tantrums will be tolerated!

 Having an element from home can put your child at ease in new environments.
 If your child has a particular stuffed animal or toy that they love, let them bring it to the dentist’s appointment, too!